 DIRECT REPRESENTATION & LEGAL ASSISTANCE

-Ten partner organizations of the SFILDC - Asian Pacific Islander Legal Outreach, African Advocacy Network, Asian Americans Advancing Justice - Asian Law Causus, Central American Resource Center, Dolores Street Community Services, Immigration Center for Women and Children, La Raza Centro Legal, La Raza Community Resource Center, Kids in Need of Defense, Legal Services for Children, Pangea Legal Services, and the USF Immigration and Deportation Defense Clinic - together represent over 750 adults and children living in San Francisco.
-The attorneys help these children and families present their cases before the Immigration Court and immigration agencies, and access other critical support services.
-The initial intake and referral of these cases is centralized through The Justice & Diversity Center of the Bar Association of San Francisco.
+Twelve partner organizations of the SFILDC - Asian Pacific Islander Legal Outreach, African Advocacy Network, Asian Americans Advancing Justice - Asian Law Caucus, Central American Resource Center, Dolores Street Community Services, Immigration Center for Women and Children, La Raza Centro Legal, La Raza Community Resource Center, Kids in Need of Defense, Legal Services for Children, Pangea Legal Services, and the USF Immigration and Deportation Defense Clinic - together represent over 1,000 immigrant residents of San Francisco.
+Attorneys and advocates help these immigrants present their cases before the Immigration Court and immigration agencies, and access other critical support services.
+The initial intake and referral of these cases is centralized through The Justice & Diversity Center of The Bar Association of San Francisco (JDC), and technical assistance is provided to the attorneys by the Immigrant Legal Resource Center and the Center for Gender & Refugee Studies.

-The SFILDC also provides ongoing assistance at the Immigration Court to unrepresented respondents.
-The Justice & Diversity Center of the Bar Association of San Francisco created a specialized Attorney of the Day program to ensure that no child appears before an Immigration Judge and prosecutor without legal assistance.
-SFILDC attorneys participate regularly along with other local non-profits and members of the private bar.
-Through this program, we're able to identify San Francisco residents in need and match them with an organization for full-scope representation.
+The SFILDC also provides ongoing assistance to unrepresented respondents at the Immigration Court.
+The Justice & Diversity Center of The Bar Association of San Francisco coordinates the Attorney of the Day program to provide volunteer attorneys to unrepresented immigrants during status hearings in the San Francisco Immigration Court.
+The volunteer attorneys inform immigrants of what immigration benefits may be available to them, advise them of their rights, and provide referrals and informational materials to them.
+SFILDC attorneys participate regularly in the Attorney of the Day Program along with other local non-profits and members of the private bar.
+Through this program, we identify San Francisco residents in need and refer them to organizations that may be able to provide full-scope representation.

-One of the partner agencies, the Immigration Center for Women and Children (ICWC) is also the Legal Orientation Program for Custodians (LOPC) for Unaccompanied Minors provider for the jurisdiction of the San Francisco Immigration Court.
-The program is funded by the Immigration Court (EOIR).
-Through LOPC, ICWC is able to reach out to unaccompanied minors and their guardians who are San Francisco residents, flag any potential clients with urgent or emergency issues, and refers them for SFILDC placement.
+One of the partner agencies, the Immigration Center for Women and Children (ICWC) provides the Legal Orientation Program for Custodians (LOPC) for Unaccompanied Minors for the San Francisco Immigration Court’s jurisdiction.
+The LOPC program is funded by the Immigration Court (EOIR).
+Through the Legal Orientaiton Program, ICWC communicates with unaccompanied minors and their guardians who are San Francisco residents, flags any potential clients with urgent or emergency issues, and refers them for SFILDC placement.

 TRAINING & EDUCATION

-- The Justice & Diversity Center of the Bar Association of San Francisco leads and hosts monthly roundtables during which attorneys share case strategies and outcomes, raise challenges encountered in their cases, and educate each other about valuable medical, psychological, and social services available to clients; hosts a list serve for attorneys working on surge docket cases; and provides legal strategy guidance.
+The Justice & Diversity Center of the Bar Association of San Francisco (JDC) leads and hosts monthly meetings during which SFILDC attorneys share case strategies and outcomes, raise challenges encountered in their cases, and educate each other about valuable medical, psychological, and social services available to clients.
+JDC also hosts a list serve for attorneys working on surge docket cases and provides legal strategy guidance to the agencies who participate in direct representation.

-- The Center for Gender and Refugee Studies provides cutting-edge training and technical assistance focused on asylum law, including case-specific guidance and in-depth mentoring, sample briefs, and materials to help build the evidentiary record.
+The Center for Gender & Refugee Studies provides cutting-edge training and technical assistance focused on asylum law, including case-specific guidance and in-depth mentoring, sample briefs, and materials to help build the evidentiary record.

-- The Immigrant Legal Resource Center provides introductory and advanced trainings on a range of different topics specific to deportation defense and issues on the surge dockets, especially the special remedies available for immigrant children and youth.
+The Immigrant Legal Resource Center provides introductory and advanced training on a range of different topics specific to deportation defense, especially the special remedies available for immigrant children and youth.

 PRO BONO MENTORSHIP & SUPPORT

-Through our three pro bono leads - Asian Pacific Islander Legal Outreach, Kids in Need of Defense, and Legal Services for Children -- we provide mentorship and case support to pro bono attorneys who want to support these children and families.
-Pro bono attorneys are also able to access the expertise of the Immigrant Legal Resource Center and Center for Gender and Refugee Studies.
+Through our two pro bono leads - Kids in Need of Defense, and Legal Services for Children -- we provide mentorship and case support to pro bono attorneys who want to support immigrants.
+Pro bono attorneys are also able to access the expertise of the Immigrant Legal Resource Center and Center for Gender & Refugee Studies.

 ADVOCACY & OUTREACH

-Schools: We work closely with faculty and staff in the San Francisco Unified School District, especially its CAMINOS program, to identify students in need of legal services with representation.
-We provide trainings as needed to SFUSD educators and parents about the nature of immigration proceedings for youth and the best ways to support students who are facing deportation.
+Schools: We work closely with faculty and staff in the San Francisco Unified School District (SFUSD), especially its Caminos program, to identify students in need of legal services with representation.
+We provide trainins as needed to SFUSD educators and parents about the nature of immigration proceedings for youth and the best ways to support students who are facing deportation.

 We also support and conduct advocacy on other issues of importance to the children and families we serve.